 20. RMZ or PMZ notification signs

-(1) The Chief Officer may erect signs in or near a RMZ or PMZ advising the public of the restrictions that apply in the RMZ or PMZ in relation to pinewood.
+(1) The Director General may erect signs in or near a RMZ or PMZ advising the public of the restrictions that apply in the RMZ or PMZ in relation to pinewood.

 (2) A person must not, without lawful authority, remove, obscure, damage or otherwise interfere with a sign erected under this regulation.